irmoah80/hellopaint/README.md

 ##  **Redo Algorithm** :
-first check the base of algorithm :
+First check the base of algorithm :

 > 1 - by press "Ctrl+Z" function called
 >